 Have you ever dreamt of being in a Bruce Lee movie like I have?
-For those that don’t know, IP MAN was Bruce Lee’s original martial art was Wing Chun Kung Fu.
+For those that don’t know, IP MAN was Bruce Lee’s original martial art was Wing Chun.
 That’s what recently drew me to begin studying the art.
 One of the moves that I tend to notice the most in Bruce Lee and other Kung Fu movies is the vertical Wing Chun Punch.
 Despite watching these movies over and over, I STILL didn’t know how to punch like IP MAN.
 So I searched the web for “How do you punch like Ip Man”.
 I found some outstanding Wing Chun lessons online, learned what chain punching was and more.
 So in this article you’ll learn how to do Wing Chun Punch.
 That research along with what I learned from my sifu is the nuts and bolts of this artile.
 Below I’ll go through the different types of Wing Chun punches (like chain punching), how to punch correctly and the advantages the Wing Chun punch has.

-Chain Punches are rapid fire punches which attack the opponent’s centerline.
+Wing Chun Chain Punches are rapid fire punches which attack the opponent’s centerline.
 So how do you chain punch?
 When chain punching, think of having two guns which take turns quickly attacking.
 But the Wing Chun chain punch is also more than rapid punches.
 It is also the act of your hands trading places… as one hand takes the front line to attach the other hand backs it up and gets ready to attack.
 According to Sifu Adam Williss, “the Wing Chun chain punch is the framework of Wing Chun”.

 The One-Inch Punch, made popular by Bruce Lee, involves harnessing the power of larger muscles and linking the joints into one tiny spot.
 It delivers a tremendous amount of force from only an inch away from the opponent.

 According to Enter Shaolin, one of the first things you learn in Wing Chun is throwing a proper straight punch.